Congress opens new session as COVID-19, Biden’s win dominate

-WASHINGTON, D.C.
-(AP) — Congress is expected to convene for the start of a new session, swearing-in lawmakers during a pandemic as a relative handful of Republicans work to overturn Joe Biden’s victory over President Donald Trump and the coronavirus spike imposes limits at the Capitol.
+WASHINGTON (AP) — Congress convened for the start of a new session, swearing-in lawmakers during a pandemic as a relative handful of Republicans work to overturn Joe Biden’s victory over President Donald Trump and the coronavirus spike imposes limits at the Capitol.

-Democrat Nancy Pelosi is set Sunday to be reelected as House speaker by her party, which retains the majority in the House but with the slimmest margin in 20 years after a November election wipeout.
+Democrat Nancy Pelosi was reelected as House speaker by her party, which retains the majority in the House but with the slimmest margin in 20 years after a November election wipeout.

 Opening the Senate could be among Mitch McConnell’s final acts as majority leader.
 Republican control is in question until Tuesday’s runoff elections for two Senate seats in Georgia.
 The outcome will determine which party holds the chamber.